-Music History and Literature II is designed to be a continuation of MUS 335, Music History and Literature I, focusing on the history of music since 1750.
-It includes a detailed study of the composers, styles and forms of the classical and romantic periods, and the twentieth-century including world music with emphasis upon visual and aural analysis, and the relationship of music to the social and cultural background of each era.
+Music History and Literature II is a continuation of the survey of music in the Western Art Music tradition.
+This second installment picks up where MUS 335 leaves off, covering from 1750 to the present day, including composers, styles, forms, and pieces.
+Emphasis is placed on visual and aural analysis and the relationship of music to the social and cultural background of each era.
 Class meetings consist of three lectures per week.

-Credits: 3 Prerequisites: MUS 131 and 132.
-Spring Program: Music and Music Education
+Credits: 3 Prerequisites: MUS 132 Program: Music and Music Education Recommended: It is recommended to complete MUS 335 prior to enrolling in 336.